 Schedule an appointment with your eye doctor if your child exhibits any of these signs.

-How do I choose glasses that my child will actually wear, without breaking the bank?
+How do I choose glasses that my child will actually wear?

 I'm worried that my son's glasses could break while he's wearing them.
 What's the best way to protect his eyes?

 How can I prolong the life of my eyeglasses?

 Follow these tips to keep your eyeglasses in good condition: